 The Daleks blasted off into competition in the 2018-2019 season with the continued success of our two FLL teams as well as the addition of a third FLL team.
 During the season we continued our outreach into the community by showcasing our robot at the 4-H Fair, Community Day, Hunterdon Central’s Family Science Night, and a Stangl Factory Farmers Market Showcase.
 Team 3637 is proud to have completed over 1500 hours of outreach as a team.

 During the competition season, we competed at Bridgewater, Montgomery, and the Mid-Atlantic District Championship at Lehigh University.
 At Bridgewater, we won the “District Engineering Inspiration Award.”
-At Montgomery, were a “District Event Finalist.”
+At Montgomery, we were a “District Event Finalist.”
 We also won the “District Chairman’s Award,” as well as the “Safety Award sponsored by Underwriters Laboratories.”
 Our team is incredibly honored to have won these awards and continue to work hard to improve all aspects of our team for future years.

-Last season got off to a great start with the continued success of our two FIRST LEGO League teams.
+STEAMWORKS got off to a great start with the continued success of our two FIRST LEGO League teams.
 During pre-season, we showcased our robot at the 4H Fair, Community Day, and the Chamber of Commerce Business Expo.
 Shortly before kickoff, we were honored to be named as a national runner-up for the Safety Animation Award.
 Also as a team, we completed over 1000 robotics outreach hours by the end of the year.